bcgsc/physlr/README.md

 ## Generating Physlr Physical Map with stLFR reads

-To construct a physical map, you would need linked reads from 10X Genomics or stLFR.
-To visualize the correctness and contiguity of the physical map, you wouls also need a reference genome.
+To construct a physical map, you need linked reads from 10X Genomics or stLFR.
+In addition, to visualize the correctness and contiguity of the physical map, you need a reference genome.
 In this example, the linked reads and reference genome are called `linkedReads.fq.gz` and `reference.fa`, respectively.
 The linked reads are from stLFR so we specify `minimizer_overlap=stLFR` to use the default value for stLFR reads.

 ```
 cd experiment